our

 In December 1986, Alaskan Brewing Co. officially began operations when Geoff, Marcy and 10 volunteers spent 12 hours hand packaging the first 253 cases of Alaskan Amber for distribution in Juneau, Alaska.
 From that very humble beginning, Alaskan Brewing Co. has grown to become one of the most award-winning craft breweries in the history of the Great American Beer Festival and expanded distribution to 25 states.

-Care for a liquid history lesson?
+liquid history lesson?

 Southeast Alaska is not only home to our brewery; it is also the source of inspiration for many of our brews.
 We draw from the area’s rich history and ingredients.